Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Flows of partitions and the lookdown representation

 For every $z > 0$, we introduce the map $\phi_z:\mathbb{R}_+^*\rightarrow [0,1]$, that will be used to consider rescaled jumps of a CSBP, by setting

-We define a measure $\mu^{binary}$ on $\mathscr{P}_{\infty}$ that will encode binary reproduction events often called Kingman reproduction events.
-Recall that $\pi_{\{i,j\}}$ stands for the element of $\mathscr{P}_{\infty}^*$ whose unique non-singleton block is $\{i,j\}$ for every integers $1 \leq i < j$.
+We define a measure $\mu^{\mbox{ binary}}$ on $\mathscr{P}_{\infty}$ that will encode binary reproduction events often called Kingman reproduction events.
+Recall that $\tun_{\{i,j\}}$ stands for the element of $\mathscr{P}_{\infty}^*$ whose unique non-singleton block is $\{i,j\}$ for every integers $1 \leq i < j$.

-This ends the introduction of preliminar notation.
-Fix a branching mechanism $\Psi$ and consider a $\Psi$-CSBP $(Z_t,t \geq 0)$ started from $1$ assumed to be càdlàg.
-We keep the notation of Section \ref{SubsectionCSBP}, in particular $T$ denotes the lifetime of $Z$.\\
+This ends the introduction of preliminary notation.
+Fix a branching mechanism $\Psi$ and consider a $\Psi$-CSBP $(\rZ_t,t \geq 0)$ started from $1$ assumed to be c\`adl\`ag.
+We keep the notation of Section \ref{SubsectionCSBP}, in particular $\rT$ denotes the lifetime of $\rZ$.
+We start with the definition of ${\cal N}_{\nu}$.
+Consider the random point process